A Stunning Greco-Roman Temple Has Just Been Discovered In The Egyptian Desert After 2,200 Years

 Even though at this point in history the country would have been under the rule of Hellenistic and Roman forces, the religious beliefs of Egypt, along with its architectural style, would still have been very much influenced by ancient Egyptian culture, something that is clearly demonstrated by the Al-Salam temple.

-Discoveries of this kind, while far from frequent, show that there is still much left to to be discovered, as Sarah Parnak concluded.
+Discoveries of this kind, while far from frequent, show that there is still much left to be discovered, as Sarah Parnak concluded.

 “We think we know so much about ancient Egypt, but there’s so much of it left to find.”